JackLee-pro/algorithm_plus/README.md

 The purpose of this git repository is to record the problem-solving process and problem-solving ideas for everyone to review and learn.

-If you want to join us too, please add [WeChat!] (https://raw.githubusercontent.com/JackLee-pro/algorithm_plus/master/pictures/qr_code.jpg) to invite you to join the group.
+If you want to join us too, please add [WeChat] (https://raw.githubusercontent.com/JackLee-pro/algorithm_plus/master/pictures/qr_code.jpg) to invite you to join the group.

 > Group conditions